pingcap/docs/vector-search-improve-performance.md

 ## Add vector search index for vector columns

+> **Note**
+>
+> This practice is only applicable to [TiDB Serverless](/https://docs.pingcap.com/tidbcloud/select-cluster-tier#tidb-serverless) clusters.

-The [vector search index](/tidb-cloud/vector-search-index.md) dramatically improves the performance of vector search queries, usually by 10x or more, with a trade-off of only a small decrease of recall rate.
+The [vector search index](https://docs.pingcap.com/tidbcloud/vector-search-index) dramatically improves the performance of vector search queries, usually by 10x or more, with a trade-off of only a small decrease of recall rate.

 ## Ensure vector indexes are fully built

+> **Note**
+>
+> This practice is only applicable to [TiDB Serverless](https://docs.pingcap.com/tidbcloud/select-cluster-tier#tidb-serverless) clusters.

 Vector indexes are built asynchronously.
 Until all vector data is indexed, vector search performance is suboptimal.
-To check the index build progress, see [View index build progress](/tidb-cloud/vector-search-index.md#view-index-build-progress).
+To check the index build progress, see [View index build progress](https://docs.pingcap.com/tidbcloud/vector-search-index#view-index-build-progress).

 ## Reduce vector dimensions or shorten embeddings